eclap5/Automation/README.md

 This project automates the process of reserving a working space in the Student Union House at LUT University.

 ## Prerequisites
-- Up-to-date Chrome browser and chromedriver
+- Up-to-date Chrome browser and chromedriver.
 - Python 3.7 or newer version.
 - Selenium library for Python. (pip install selenium).
 - `config.ini` file containing your LUT credentials in the following format:<br/>